How to Protest / Appeal an L&I Order or Vocational Determination

 • Sent to the director at: Department of Labor and Industries, Vocational Dispute Resolution Office P.O.
 Box 44880, Olympia, WA 98504-4880

 • Sent within 15 calendar days of receipt of a notification letter.
-The 15 day deadline may be extended by VDRO if good cause is shown.
+VDRO may extend the 15-day deadline if good cause is shown.
 It’s best to dispute on time.
-If you miss this deadline, consider reconsideration or appeal which have 60 day deadline.
+If you miss this deadline, consider reconsideration or appeal, which has a 60-day deadline.

 Who is VDRO?

 VDRO is the Vocational Dispute Resolution Office.
-They evaluate disputes and make recommendations to the L&I Director/Supervisor.
-The Director/Supervisor makes the L&I final decision.
+It evaluates disputes and makes recommendations to the L&I Director/Supervisor, who makes the L&I final decision.

 Why would I want to dispute, protest, or appeal?
 Protect your retraining rights.

-Many L&I actions are just plain wrong and they are an abuse of discretion.
+Many L&I actions are just plain wrong, and they are an abuse of discretion.
 These decisions can be successfully challenged.
-To protect your rigts and to prevail, you must show the trier of fact that L&I has abused its discretion.
+To protect your rights and to prevail, you must show the trier of fact that L&I has abused its discretion.
 Here are some examples of an abuse of discretion.

 • L&I did not follow their own rules